Fellowship

 Ross Milner, MD, graduated from medical school at the University of Pennsylvania and then completed his residency training in General Surgery as well as fellowship training in Vascular Surgery at the Hospital of the University of Pennsylvania.
 At the end of his fellowship, Ross was awarded the Marco Polo Fellowship from the Society for Vascular Surgery.
 As the Marco Polo Fellow, he worked at the University Medical Center, Utrecht, The Netherlands, studying aortic aneurysmal disease and endovascular therapy.
 Following the fellowship, he joined the faculty at Emory University first as Assistant Professor and later as Associate Professor and Program Director of the Vascular Surgery fellowship.
 He moved to Chicago in 2009 after accepting the position of Chief of Vascular Surgery at Loyola University Medical Center.
 In January 2012, he was recruited to the University of Chicago Medicine as Associate Professor and Co-Director of the Center for Aortic Diseases.
 He is passionate about the care of vascular patients with a specific clinical and research focus on aortic aneurysm disease.
 He is currently on the faculty for the MacLean Center.

 Monica Peek, MD, is an Assistant Professor in the Division of General Internal Medicine at the University of Chicago where she provides clinical care, teaches and does health services research in the area of health disparities.
 She received her medical degree and master’s degree in public health from the Johns Hopkins University, and completed her residency training at Stanford University Hospital.
 She then worked for the National Health Service Corps for two years at a community health center for the medically underserved in Ohio before relocating to Chicago.
-Dr. Peek is an inaugural faculty fellow of the Bucksbaum Institute for Clinical Excellence at the University of Chicago, where she studies shared decision-making among racial/ethnic minorities, and the Associate Director of the Chicago Center for Diabetes Translation Research.
+Dr. Peek is an inaugural faculty fellow of the Bucksbaum-Siegler Institute for Clinical Excellence at the University of Chicago, where she studies shared decision-making among racial/ethnic minorities, and the Associate Director of the Chicago Center for Diabetes Translation Research.
 Dr. Peek is currently the Principal Investigator of grants from the Merck Company Foundation and NIH/NIDDK to improve diabetes care and outcomes among residents on the South Side of Chicago, a predominantly African-American working class community with significant racial/ethnic disparities in diabetes health outcomes.

 Heather Straub, MD, grew up in Southern California and Colorado and graduated from the University of the South (Sewanee) with a BS in Biology and Russian.
 Pursuit of a MD brought her back to Colorado where she graduated from the University of Colorado Health-Sciences center in 2007.
 The desire to train at an academically affiliated program in a county hospital (and learn medical Spanish) took her back down south where she completed a residency in Obstetrics and Gynecology at the University of Texas-Houston LBJ program.
 Finally, she completed a Maternal-Fetal Medicine Fellowship at the University of Chicago/NorthShore University HealthSystem in 2014.
 Currently, Heather works for MultiCare HealthSystem in Tacoma, Washington.